Real Recovery means Real Change

 The working class must not be made to pay the bill for Coronavirus – but that is what the bosses, billionaires, and Tories intend to do.
 The UK government’s hollow response is just more of the same: more low-paid, insecure jobs, and more unsustainable reliance on short-term consumer spending.

 This won’t do.
 We need real change to raise pay, bring down living costs, and build a democratic, publicly-owned, needs-based, and sustainable economy.
-Instead of repeating the housing and unemployment crisis of 2008, we need to bail out workers – not the billionaires.
+We need to bail out workers – not the billionaires.

 More than half of all people in Scotland who are in poverty live in employed households.
 Before the Coronavirus crisis, 38% of people in Scotland had savings below £2,500 – 21% had no savings at all.
 The “gig economy”, insecure jobs, and suppressed wage growth have done serious social and economic damage.
 That’s why the SSP is winning real change for workers.